-Meeting in the newly opened Kent State University Hotel and Conference Center and looking out at a downtown buzzing with new businesses, the Kent State University Board of Trustees joined with Kent City Council on Sept.
-18 to pass a joint resolution that celebrates and reaffirms the town-gown partnership that led to the revitalization of downtown Kent.
+Meeting in the newly opened Kent State University Hotel and Conference Center and looking out at a downtown buzzing with new businesses, the Kent State University Board of Trustees joined with Kent City Council today (Sept.
+18) to pass a joint resolution that celebrates and reaffirms the town-gown partnership that led to the revitalization of downtown Kent.

 The resolution expresses gratitude to the city of Kent, Kent State President Lester A. Lefton and the university community, and the other public- and private-sector partners involved in a historic transformation of downtown Kent that includes new retail and dining options, corporate offices, a parking deck, an upscale apartment building, and the Kent State University Hotel and Conference Center.

-“The remarkable level of collaboration among the city, the university and a growing list of public-private partners has produced unparalleled results,” the resolution states, noting that the reinvestment in the city and campus communities exceeded $300 million; and that the downtown transformation was recognized in June 2013 as the nation’s best town-gown collaboration by the International Town-Gown Association and was honored as Ohio’s best project in 2012 by the Ohio Economic Development Association.
+“The remarkable level of collaboration among the city, the university and a growing list of public-private partners has produced unparalleled results,” the resolution states, noting that the reinvestment in the city and campus communities exceeded $300 million; and that the downtown transformation was recognized as the nation’s best town-gown collaboration in June 2013 from the International Town-Gown Association and was honored as Ohio’s best project in 2012 from the Ohio Economic Development Association.

-The joint resolution, which was passed by Kent City Council at its meeting on Sept.
-18, includes a joint commitment to continuing the positive and productive partnership between the city and university.
+The joint resolution, which is expected to be passed by Kent City Council at its meeting tonight, includes a joint commitment to continuing the positive and productive partnership between the city and university.